fbpx

 C&P Big Bikes

 C&P Big Bikes has a growing fleet of motorcycles (250cc and upwards).
 Lan, the owner, takes exceptional care of the bikes, so you are guaranteed a quality rental bike for riding in Thailand.
-Lan is usually the first to get hold of any newly released motorcycle also.
+Lan is usually the first to get hold of any newly released motorcycle.

 MR Mechanic